-- All right-of-way plans for new roads, railroads, and changes of existing right-of-ways for all Federal, State, County and City streets.
+- All newly recorded subdivisions or resubdivisions of existing subdivisions and all local surveys. - All right-of-way plans for new roads, railroads, and changes of existing right-of-ways for all Federal, State, County and City streets.
 Final ownership maps must show the right-of-ways of all U.S., State, County and Municipal highways, roads, streets along with the dimensions of such right-of-ways. - All new right-of-ways for transmission lines (gas or electric) as well as right-of-way dimensions.